Benge (musician): Production career and Memetune Studios

 He has further collaborated with John Foxx and classical violinist Diana Yukawa releasing the album Codex under the collective name of Ghost Harmonic in 2015.

-2017 saw the release of five albums (John Foxx & The Maths - The Machine, Fader - First Light, I Speak Machine - Zombies 1985, Lone Taxidermist - Trifle, Blancmange - Unfurnished Rooms) and the recording of three more albums due for release in 2018 (Creep Show ft.
-John Grant - Mr Dynamite, Oblong - The Sea At Night, Wrangler - A Situation).
+2017 saw the release of five albums (John Foxx & the Maths - The Machine, Fader - First Light, I Speak Machine - Zombies 1985, Lone Taxidermist - Trifle, Blancmange - Unfurnished Rooms) and the recording of three more albums due for release in 2018 (Creep Show ft.
+John Grant - Mr Dynamite, Oblong - The Sea at Night, Wrangler - A Situation).
 The Lone Taxidermist LP reached No. 9 in The Quietus top 100 albums of 2017.
 The Blancmange, Fader, Lone Taxidermist and I Speak Machine albums all made the Electronic Sound magazine best-albums-of-2017 list, reaching No. 8, 13, 21 and 23 respectively.

 As of 2018, Benge has recorded collaborative albums under the following names: Volume (with Richard Lee and Paul Elliott), Tennis (with Douglas Benford), Stendec (with Paul Merritt), Oblong (with Dave Nice and Sid Stronach), Wrangler (with Phil Winter of Tunng, and Stephen Mallinder), Fader (with Neil Arthur), Creep Show (with Wrangler and John Grant), as well as his continuing work with John Foxx as The Maths.
 His production and writing credits include Serafina Steer, The Magnetic North, Hannah Peel, Laura J Martin, Gazelle Twin, I Speak Machine, Lone Taxidermist and Blancmange.
 In 2017 Benge began working with John Grant on his fourth solo album.
-This album entitled Love is Magic was released on 12 October 2018.
+This album entitled Love Is Magic was released on 12 October 2018.

+The trio of Benge, Vince Clarke and Neil Arthur as the supergroup Doublespeak released their self-titled debut album on 29 May 2026.